-SAFE AND SUSTAINABLE WATER RESOURCES RESEARCH PROGRAM
+SAFE and SUSTAINABLE WATER RESOURCES RESEARCH PROGRAM

-EPA Method Development Update: Per- and Polyfluoroalkyl Substances (PFAS)

-Marc Mills and Christopher Impellitteri US EPA Office of Research and Development (ORD)
+EPA Method Development Update: Per- and Polyfluoroalkyl Substances (PFAS) Ron Herrmann, Marc Mills, and Christopher A. Impellitteri EPA/ORD

 Disclaimer

 The information in the EPA presentation has been reviewed and approved for public dissemination in accordance with U.S. Environmental Protection Agency (EPA) policy.
 The views expressed in this presentation are those of the author(s) and do not necessarily represent the views or policies of the Agency.
 Any mention of trade names or commercial products does not constitute EPA endorsement or recommendation for use.